 Since we had ruled out most causes for low iron, mentioned previously in my post on anemia we turned our focus to Mold Illness / Lyme Disease.
-While I was waiting for test results, I did a Visual Contrast Screen (VCS).
+While I was waiting for mold exposure test results, I did a Visual Contrast Screen (VCS).

 A VCS is a test you can perform from a computer by looking at gray, black and white images of various degrees.
 When a person is sick with Mold Illness / Lyme Disease, they will have a hard time identifying these pictures.
 People who fail this test should consider further testing.
 I failed.
 My teenage daughter failed as well.
 We didn't test everyone but in hindsight I wish I had purchased a multi-set testing.

-Since I tested positive for Mold illness / Lyme Disease, my doctor suggested having our home tested for mold.
+Since I tested positive for Mold Illness / Lyme Disease, my doctor suggested having our home tested for mold.
 My husband set up the appointment right away.

 Mold Illness / Lyme Disease Lab Tests Results

 My provider checked my C4A levels which can be an indicator of mold or Lyme disease or both.
 My levels came back very elevated.
-VEG Factor is also an indicator which was tested and mine was low, which is another indicator of biotoxin illness.
+VEG Factor is also an indicator that was tested and mine was low, which is another indicator of biotoxin illness.

 My test results:

 |07/25/2017||Complement C4a, Plasma||High||C4a Level||11313 NG/mL||0-2830 NG/mL||Final||Solstas Lab Partners – Laboratory: 4388 Federal Dr, Greensboro|